 The place reflects Collie’s coal mining history and the importance of the railways and the coal industry to Collie today.
 It is a landmark heritage listed building and has the potential to be a significant commercial opportunity.

-We invite interested parties to register to attend an open day on Wednesday, 21 October 2020 and to submit an EOI by 5pm AWT Monday, 16 November 2020.
+We invite interested parties to contact us to arrange an inspection of the property and to submit an EOI by 5pm AWT Monday, 16 November 2020.
+All enquiries can be directed to Micaela Pereira, Lease and Property Officer via firstname.lastname@example.org or on (08) 9321 6088.

 Image courtesy of Greg Davis